SPRING 2018 CORE-UA 9515 Cultures and Contexts: Latin America

 SPRING 2018 CORE-UA 9720 Expressive Culture: Images

-Prof. Beckett (NYU London)
+Prof. Cherry (NYU London)

 Contemporary Art in Britain.
 Contemporary art raises vigorous debate and criticism.
 But what is contemporary about contemporary art?
 We consider some key issues in dealing critically with contemporary art with a focus on work on display in exhibitions in London, both major national collections and private galleries, exploring art produced since the late 1950s through case studies of the work of individual artists and through themes which include photography, representations of the body, gallery display, video practice, and installation art.
 Topics include how contemporary art came to look as it does, with a focus on British art; the different forms of material and presentation artists have employed; why and how diverse audiences are addressed; and how markets, national prizes, and private collections shape the kinds of art produced and inform public taste.
 We also look at the collection and display of contemporary art, on a private and a public scale; dealer galleries, and issues of curation.
 Critical and historical writings by artists and theorists will be considered.